Summerville, South Carolina

-Cost of Living: Meets the National Average
+Cost of Living: Below the National Average

 The imprint of Charleston's early plantation owners is still visible in Summerville today, as many of their elegant homes remain standing in all of their antebellum grandeur.
 Nearly 700 of Summerville's structures, including private homes, various businesses and B&Bs, are listed on the National Register of Historic Places and exemplify Colonial, Queen Anne and Georgian architectural styles.

 For many people, the nickname "Flower Town in the Pines" explains why they love Summerville, as each spring millions of azaleas in public and private gardens explode with color.
-The annual three day Flowertown Festival each April is one of the Southeast's top attractions and celebrates this bounty of beauty in an event that draws artists, craftspeople and 200,000 tourists from all across the region.
+The annual three day Flowertown Festival each April is one of the Southeast's top attractions and celebrates this bounty of beauty in an event that draws artists, craftspeople and 200,000 tourists from across the region.

-A number of historic homes are open for tours.
+A number of historic homes offer tours.
 These include Drayton Hall (circa 1738), a fine example of Georgian-Palladian architecture and a survivor of the Revolutionary and Civil Wars.
-Magnolia Plantation and Gardens, a seventeenth-century estate featuring year-round blooms from America's oldest gardens, showcase a pre-revolutionary war plantation house and an antebellum cabin.
+Magnolia Plantation and Gardens, a 17-century estate featuring year-round blooms from America's oldest gardens, showcase a pre-revolutionary war plantation house and an antebellum cabin.

 Dorchester Seniors, Inc. is a private, non-profit organization that provides services for Summerville's residents age 50 and better.
 Housed in the Faith Sellers Senior Center, services include physical fitness classes, tax assistance, blood pressure screenings, arts and crafts, trips, tours and numerous social events.
 It also provides transportation to and from the Center, congregate meals, in-home services (light housekeeping and personal care), home delivered meals and referral services.

 TriCounty Link provides regional bus service and limited local van service.
 The cost to ride is $2.25 one way, and discounted weekly and monthly passes are available.
-Charleston International Airport is the closest airport, and it is servrf by five major airlines.
+Charleston International Airport is the closest airport, and it is served by five major airlines.